Should You Install a Heat Pump?

 Because heat pumps operate efficiently, they consume small amounts of electricity.
 This is where the cost savings occur.
 For every kilowatt of power a heat pump draws, it produces up to three kilowatts of heat.

 Heat pump efficiencies result in a savings of 30% on cooling and heating bills.
-The United States Energy offices state that the operating cost of heat pumps is one quarter the cost of operating an HVAC system cooling or heating the same space.
+The United States Energy offices state that the operating cost of heat pumps is one quarter the cost of operating an Heating, Air Conditioning system cooling or heating the same space.

 Additional savings sometimes occur in tax credits to homeowners who install heat pumps.

-Heat pumps are much smaller pieces of equipment than HVAC systems and take up less space.
+Heat pumps are much smaller pieces of equipment than Heating, Air Conditioning systems and take up less space.
 Their smaller footprint is appealing to many home- and business owners.

 Types of Heat Pumps